Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 } ';

--- Section 6: Step 4 - Finding Locations Furthest Away from our Top Selling Center Point WITH _2022_paris_locations AS
+--  Step 4 - Finding Locations Furthest Away from our Top Selling Center Point WITH _2022_paris_locations AS
 (
     SELECT DISTINCT